BPScott/changesets-transitive-deps-bug/README.md

 When running `npm run changset version`, I would expect changsets to:

 - Update `package-a`: Increase the version in the package.json and generate a CHANGELOG entry, as there is a changeset associated with this package
-- Update `package-b: Update the devDependency version of package-a to the new version i the package.json.
+- Update `package-b`: Update the devDependency version of package-a to the new version i the package.json.
 The version of `package-b` should be untouched as only a devDependency changed.
 No CHANGELOG entry is created as the version does not change.
 - Not touch `package-c`'s package.json.
 Because package-b's version was not updated there should be no change to `package-c`'s package.json or CHANGELOG.

 ### Actual Behaviour